csswizardry/csswizardry.github.com/_posts/2022-10-12-speeding-up-async-snippets.md

 In this instance, the async snippet is less about working around a performance issue, and more about a dynamism issue.
-The only optimisation I would recommend here—if the third party is important enough—is to complement the snippet with a `preconnect` for the origin in question:
+The only optimisation I would recommend here — if the third party is important enough — is to complement the snippet with a `preconnect` for the origin in question:

 ```html